Lennar Mortgage, LLC San Diego logo

 FlatRock Capital Partners

-FlatRock Capital Partners provides working capital solutions to small businesses through SBA loans, merchant cash advances, lines of credit, and traditional business loans with quick approval and flexible terms.
+FlatRock Capital Partners provides working capital solutions to small businesses through SBA loans, merchant cash advances, lines of credit, and traditional business loans with application-timing claims and flexible terms.

 Kevin Flaherty, Mortgage Advisor - Fairway Independent Mortgage Corp. logo